HMS St George (1785): Last voyage and loss

 After the bombardment of Copenhagen in September 1807 and the capture of the Royal Danish Fleet followed the Gunboat War between Denmark/Norway and the United Kingdom.
 As a consequence of the war, convoys of merchant ships were escorted through Danish waters by British navy ships in order to protect the merchant ships from attacks by Danish and Norwegian privateers.
 St. George took part in the convoys and was therefore in the Baltic Sea in autumn 1811, where her last voyage started.

-The convoy and first wreckage
+Convoy and first wreckage

 The events leading up to the loss of St. George are recorded by several sources.
 Most important is a letter by sergeant on St. George William Galey, written to his wife and dated Gothenburg, 2 December 1811.
 Another key source is the ship's log of HMS Cressy, led by Commander Charles Dudley Pater.
 Cressy escorted St. George until hours before the fatal stranding on the coast of Jutland.